lck/odoo-devops-tools/README.md

 odt-env odoo-project.ini --sync-all --create-venv
 ```

-##### 1.2.1.
+#### 1.3.
 Optional: Load the project file from Git

-Instead of passing a local file, the `INI` argument can point to a file stored inside a Git repository:
+Instead of passing a local file, the `INI` argument can point to a file stored in a Git repository:

 ```bash
 odt-env --sync-all --create-venv \